-A recent news story in Marketing Week highlighted that EasyJet has launched an app that is set to personalise airline travel.
+A recent news story in Marketing Week highlighted that EasyJet has launched an app that is set to personalize airline travel.
 Developed in partnership with Gatwick airport, the app will provide helpful and timely guidance to EasyJet passengers by combining live location data using Google’s indoor maps as well as booking details and airport information.
-The combination provides passengers with both essential flight and airport information direct to the mobile phone using real-time personalisation.
+The combination provides passengers with both essential flight and airport information direct to the mobile phone using real-time personalization.

 We all know how stressful getting to an airport can be, so surely having access to information about your pre-flight experience such as check-in, baggage belts, boarding gates etc should relieve some of the anxiety that is associated with rushing to the airport on time?